Dans-labs/dariah/docs/Workflow.md

         - submitted
 ```

-it says that if an assessment record is changed, some other records are
+It says that if an assessment record is changed, some other records are
-affected, namely its master record in the contrib table.
-But not all changes in
+affected, namely its master record in the `contrib` table.
+But not all changes
-the assessment trigger adjustments, only changes in one of the `triggerFields`,
+in the assessment trigger adjustments, only changes in one of the
-in this case obviously the field `submitted`.
-The system add the `linkField`
+`triggerFields`, in this case obviously the field `submitted`.
+The system add
-silently to the `triggerField`, because if we, for whatever reason, reassigned
+the `linkField` silently to the `triggerField`, because if we, for whatever
-this assessment to a different contribution, then that contribution has to know!
+reason, reassigned this assessment to a different contribution, then that
+contribution has to know!

 The other trigger field, `assessmentType` is mentioned because of an other
 workflow rule, which we have not mentioned here as an example.